mihailthebuilder/top-cv-app/README.md

 ### Other

-Mobile & tablet responsive, with sizes (font, width, etc.) are generally split into two, one for desktop, another for tablet/mobile.
+Mobile & tablet responsive, with sizes (font, width, etc.) are generally split into...

+- one for desktop of a fixed value in rem
+- one for tablet/mobile that responds to the width of the screen (vw)

 `src/common/common.scss` has variables that are used across all components, including...